cuducos/findaconf/README.md

 Nose has serious difficulties in finding tests in executable files, thus if you wanna change the permissions of the tests files just run: `$ chmod -x $(find findaconf/tests/ -name '*.py')`.

+## Contributing

+You can discuss the project, further features, implementation and report issues [here on GitHub](https://github.com/cuducos/findaconf/issues).
+And pull requests are very welcomed indeed:

+* Fork this repository
+* Create a new branch: `git checkout -b my-new-feature`
+* Commit your changes: `git commit -am 'Add some feature'`
+* Push to the branch: `git push origin my-new-feature`
+* Go to your fork page at GitHub and create new pull request

 ## License

 Copyright (c) 2014 Eduardo Cuducos